Economic history of Germany: Weimar Republic

 British economist John Maynard Keynes denounced the 1919 Treaty of Versailles as ruinous to German and global prosperity.
 In his book The Economic Consequences of the Peace, Keynes said the treaty was a "Carthaginian peace", a misguided attempt to destroy Germany on behalf of French revanchism, rather than to follow the fairer principles for a lasting peace set out in President Woodrow Wilson's Fourteen Points, which Germany had accepted at the armistice.
 Keynes argued the sums being asked of Germany in reparations were many times more than it was possible for Germany to pay, and that these would produce drastic instability.
 French economist Étienne Mantoux disputed that analysis in The Carthaginian Peace, or the Economic Consequences of Mr. Keynes (1946).
 More recently economists have argued that the restriction of Germany to a small army in the 1920s saved it so much money it could afford the reparations payments.

 In reality, the total German Reparation payments actually made were far smaller than anyone expected.
 The total came to 20 billion German gold marks, worth about $5 billion US dollars or £1 billion British pounds.
 German reparations payments ended in 1931.

 The war and the treaty were followed by the hyper-inflation of the early 1920s that wreaked havoc on Germany's social structure and political stability.
 During that inflation, the value of the nation's currency, the Papiermark, collapsed from 8.9 per US$1 in 1918 to 4.2 trillion per US$1 by November 1923.

 Prosperity reigned 1923–29, supported by large bank loans from New York.
 By 1929 GDP per capita was 12 per cent higher than in 1913 and between 1924 and 1929 exports doubled.
 Net investment reached a high average figure of nearly 12 per cent.
-However, unemployment was over two millions by the winter of 1928–29.
+However, unemployment was over two million by the winter of 1928–29.